 The Galilean moons of Jupiter can be viewed with the aid of binoculars or a simple telescope, and the timing of the Moon’s passage around the Earth has led to the definition of two types of month – sidereal and synodic.

-There are currently over a thousand active artificial satellites orbiting the Earth.
+There are thousands of active artificial satellites orbiting the Earth.
 The size, altitude and design of a satellite depend on its purpose.
 Although communication, weather, navigation and observation satellites come in a wide range of sizes, they do have common basic parts such as a power source, propulsion system, computer system and communication system.
 Learn about how satellites are launched into space and how some of them have become space junk.

 Communications satellites are used to send and receive radio signals for television, phone or internet communications.
 Large concave reflectors called satellite dishes are normally used to send and receive these signals.
 Without these satellites, the connectivity of the ‘global village’ would collapse.

 Since the earliest times, humans have made observations of the night sky.
 These observations, particularly of the Earth, Moon, Sun and planets (visible to the naked eye), led to the development of models to explain the movement of these natural satellites as seen in the night sky.
 Over time, there was a move from the geocentric model to the heliocentric model.
 Find out more in the article Our solar system – revolutionary ideas and the timeline History of satellites.